DanielJohnBenton/TownsAndVillages/README.md

 ## Places containing n-grams

-The quality of these is questionable.
+The quality of these is admittedly questionable.

 ![kirk](coords_kirk.png)